-Adult adoptees, birth parents and adoptive parents are able to lodge a request for advanced notice of an application for identifying information about themselves.
+Adult adopted persons, birth parents and adoptive parents are able to lodge a request for advanced notice of an application for identifying information about themselves.
 This will delay the release of the information for a period of 2 months to allow everyone time to prepare for its release.

-Birth parents and adult adoptees are able to lodge a contact veto.
-On the lodgment of such a document it becomes an offence for the information recipient to try to make contact with the person who imposed the contact veto.
-Information about that person can be released only if the applicant for the information gives an undertaking not to use the information to seek contact.
+Contact veto provisions do not apply to adoptions made after 26 October 1990.
+Where an order of adoption was made prior to that date, birth parents and adult adopted persons are able to lodge a contact veto.
+On the lodgment of a contact veto it becomes an offence for the information recipient to try to make contact with the person who imposed the contact veto.
+Information about that person can be released if the applicant for the information gives a written undertaking not to use the information to seek contact.